 “Okay, here’s what we’re going to do.
 We’re going to get your backpack off and leave it here.
 We don’t want that extra weight as we’re being pulled back up to the trail.
 I’ll come back down and get it after you’re safe so you don’t have to worry about it.
 Now let’s get your backpack off.”

 Getting Mark’s backpack off was harder than David expected because of all the straps, the one-man tent and sleeping bag, and the heavy load Mark was carrying.
 But finally it was off and sitting between them.

 David turned on his left side, slipped a small double ring onto each of two tent stakes, put a carabiner on each ring, and used the hammer in his multi-tool to pound the stakes through the scree into the ground.
-Then he rolled back and grabbed Mark’s pack, pulled it over him to his left side, and slipped a backpack strap onto each carabiner.
+Then he rolled back and grabbed Mark’s pack, pulled it across his body to his left side, and slipped a backpack strap onto each carabiner.
 It wasn’t as secure as he’d have liked, but it was as good as he could do.
 He hoped the pack would stay put.

 “Okay, Now we need to get you into your harness.
 I’ll put the rescue harness on you.
 It’ll be attached to me with the rope, so we’ll be together when Kyle and Ryan pull us up to the trail.
 It’s also for your safety so you can’t slide back down this slope.
 While I’m helping you I want you to grab the handhold on my harness with your left hand, hold on tight, and don’t let go.
 Once your harness is on you can let go.”